Care and washing of merino clothes

 - see the washing instructions in the care label attached to the product

-- machine wash using a wool-wash setting or hand wash
+- machine wash using wool/delicate wash programme or hand wash depending on the product

-- use a wash bag to save clothes
+- use a wash bag to save a machine washable merino wool garment

 - low wash temperature, 30 degrees, the product’s inside turned out